oplS17projects/Playlist-Curator/ETHAN_CUMMING.md

           (map hash->list hashes))))

 ```
-After we have a hash of the song, author, and time, ```hash-append``` is used to combine an infinite amount of individual hashes into one has hash.
-In this case the output hash forms a track.
+After we have a hash of the song, author, and time, ```hash-append``` is used to combine an infinite amount of individual hashes into one hash.
+The combination forms a hash with three keys and their respective values are enclosed in a JSON expression.
+The resulting expression represents three hashes of song, author, time all hashed into what is effectively one row from the original CSV file.

 ```
 (define song-list (list track1 track2 track3))